My name is Bryan George Rogers.

 My mother’s name was Francis May Butler.
 I have no idea exactly where mum was born.

 It would have been either in Kilburn in London or there is a possibility that she was born in Ipswich where I believe that Nan Butler, mums mother, had relatives.

-My Grandmother Butler sent my mother away when she was a young girl, to relatives in the country.
+My Grandmother Butler sent my mother away when she was a young girl, to relatives in the country, to live with them.

 But when mum was 14 my grandmother brought her back to London.
 Made her get a job then took most of her pay away from her.

-I guess that things were really tight when it came to money, and getting your kids out to work was a priority.
+Back in thoughs days 1931 on- ward I would guess that things were really tight when it came to money, and getting your kids out to work was a priority.

 When dad was 85 we were having a chat in the retirement home that he was in, in Plymouth England.
 He showed me a photo of the football team that he was in.; He was 18 at that time.